louMoxy/project-nightingale/content/_index.md

     title="">Publications</a>" tab.
-Our first full Project Nightingale scientific manuscript was published just last month!<br><br>To our existing Project Nightingale participants, thank you for your patience while we undergo this migration and apologies for any disruption in your logging.
+Our first full Project Nightingale scientific manuscript was published just last month!<br><br>To our existing Project Nightingale participants, thank you for your patience while we undergo this migration and apologies for any potential disruption in your logging.
 If you have any queries, please email hello@projectnightingale.org and we will get back to you as soon as we can.
 Thank you for all your efforts!<br><br>All the best, <br>The Project Nightingale Team
 - template: signup-bar
   block: cta-bar
 - template: full-width-media-element